Maxdgf/My-Notes/README.md

 - 🔍Search System: Quickly find notes by title with our efficient search feature.
 - 🎤Create Notes By Voice: Create notes quickly with your voice.
 - 🔁Share notes: Share your notes quickly in one click.
+- 💾Link recognition: Automatic link recognition when creating a note.

 ## 📄Implementation